Submit support requests and browse self-service resources.

 Tying into the monetization aspect, an API portal also provides developers and partners with analytics tools that allow them to track business metrics for their APIs.
 These metrics can help identify areas for API optimization, growth, and new capabilities.
-You can:
+You can use API monitoring to: